Kotlin/JS frameworks

 Doodle is a vector-based UI framework for Kotlin/JS.
 Doodle applications use the browser's graphics capabilities to draw user interfaces instead of relying on DOM, CSS, or JavaScript.
 This approach gives you control over the rendering of arbitrary UI elements, vector shapes, gradients, and custom visualizations.

-For documentation, tutorials, and examples, see the Doodle docs site.
+For more information, tutorials, and examples, see the Doodle documentation.

 For updates and discussions about the framework, join the #doodle and #javascript channels in Kotlin Slack.